aegerton/tanglong/content/about.md

 Our people have a track record in facilitating investor access to business opportunities in Europe and Asia; specifically the markets of Greater China, ASEAN and North Asia.

 We believe that simplicity of execution is a virtue.
 Maintaining and enhancing our reputation is fundamental to TLC's business philosophy.
-With a corporate mantra of "tell it as it is" is, we are proud to deliver with passion and quality.
+With a corporate mantra of "tell it as it is", we are proud to deliver with passion and quality.

 This website was developed using the [**blogdown**](https://github.com/rstudio/blogdown) package.
 The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium-theme).